kizto86/Static-node-and-express-site/README.md

-# Static Node.js and Express Personal Portfolio Site
+## Node js and Express Personal Portfolio Site

 This are some of the projects I built while completing the Team Treehouse Full Stack JavaScript Techdegree Program.
 Each project provided me with a platform to put into practice the new skills acquired and improved my problem solving skill and technique.
 This portfolio site is a project in itself.